PurpleKingdomGames/indigo/indigo/docs/guides/howto-hello-indigo-tyrian.md

 but for this example we're going to generate our own HTML so that we can inject CSS.

-Firstly we'll create an `index.html` file that looks like [this](https://gist.github.com/hobnob/eaa03bfe2da14562e5f2819078f16d63).
+Firstly we'll create an `index.html` and `app.js` file that looks like [this](https://gist.github.com/hobnob/eaa03bfe2da14562e5f2819078f16d63).
 You'll notice we're using the direct JS output from our build here, which may feel odd.
 What will happen when we run ParcelJS through Yarn is that the HTML will be